shacharRonZohar/ChatGebeta/README.md

 You can find API refrences in the README's inside the respective API folder.

-The msg API also contains a frontend demonstrating the app's abilities.
+The msg API also contains a frontend served statically using templates, demonstrating the app's abilities.

 #### API's Root URL's: